ddev/ddev/docs/content/users/install/ddev-installation.md

     The event is triggered on: fresh creation, rebuilds and full rebuilds. `ddev poweroff` is used in this example to avoid errors on rebuilds since some Docker containers are kept.

+    You usually want to use a separate bash script to do this, as docker [might not yet be available when the command starts to run](https://github.com/devcontainers/features/issues/780).

     ```json
     {
         "image": "mcr.microsoft.com/devcontainers/universal:2",